Michael, Prince of Montenegro: The Axis Proposition

 In 1941, following the Fall of France, Prince Mihailo and his wife were arrested by the German occupation authorities.
 They were transferred to Germany and were held at a castle on the shores of Lake Constance.
 It was here that they were visited by Count Galeazzo Ciano and Joachim von Ribbentrop and were offered the throne of a new, independent Kingdom of Montenegro, but under Italian and German protection and guidance.
 He rejected this offer and remained imprisoned in Germany until his aunt, the Queen of Italy (Elena of Montenegro), secured their release in 1943.
 They returned to France only to be arrested by the German authorities and transferred to an internment camp at Jezeří Castle in occupied Czechoslovakia.
 The couple's son Prince Nicholas of Montenegro was born in 1944 in France, in Saint-Nicolas-du-Pélem, Brittany.

 The Communist Proposition

 At the end of the war Michael, his wife and infant son were released; they returned to France, taking up residence in Paris.
 Shortly after this he began talking to Marshal Tito of the newly socialist Yugoslavia and was invited to visit the country.
 In 1947 the young family took up residence in Belgrade and Prince Mihailo accepted the position as Head of Protocol at the Ministry for Foreign Affairs.
-Prince Mihailo was able to visit Montenegro which he had not seen since 1916, and realized that the memory of his family was still alive amongst the people.
+Prince Mihailo was able to visit Montenegro for the first time since 1916, and realized that the memory of his family was still alive amongst the people.
 Eventually disappointed with Tito, he returned to France with his family in June 1948.